In this article

 You can also find the net profit on a profit and loss statement, which breaks down your gross income, cost of sales, and other overhead expenses.

-Elevate your net profit with Ramp
+Streamline gross and net profit tracking with Ramp

 Try Ramp for free